Kymemia/Kymemia/README.md

 - 👋 Hi, I’m @Kymemia
 - 👀 I’m interested in tech, cars, and art.
 - 🌱 I’m currently learning Javascript, Python, and Typescript.
-- 💞️ I’m looking to collaborate on any and all open-source projects you may feel I'll add value to
+- 💞️ I’m looking to collaborate on any and all open-source projects you may feel I'll add value to.
 - 📫 How to reach me: kimemiachristopherr@gmail.com
 - 😄 Pronouns: he/him